micmejia/bible-dump/AMPC/1 Peter/1 Pet 5.md

 Salute one another with a kiss of love [the symbol of mutual affection].
-To all of you that are in Christ _Jesus_ (the Messiah), may there be peace ([^h]every kind of peace and blessing, especially peace with God, and [^i] freedom from fears, agitating passions, and moral conflicts). _Amen (so be it)._
+To all of you that are in Christ _Jesus_ (the Messiah), may there be peace (every kind of peace and blessing, especially peace with God, and  freedom from fears, agitating passions, and moral conflicts). _Amen (so be it)._